Raising the quality of people management across all sectors has the potential to boost UK productivity.

 • Increase the prominence of firm-level drivers of productivity, such as leadership, people management capability and workplace practices in government policy.

 • Boost the quality of business support services for small firms, including HR and people management support.
-This could be delivered at local level through partners such as Local Enterprise Partnerships, Growth Hubs and chambers of commerce.
-The CIPD’s People Skills pilots suggest how this could be done.
+This could be delivered at local level throughout the country.

 Recommendations for employers